-Question: We recently moved to a new house, my sister-in-law ordered something for my husband online, but because it was a brand new address, she accidentally entered it incorrectly (one number off from our actual address).
+We recently moved to a new house, my sister-in-law ordered something for my husband online.
+But because it was a new address, she accidentally entered it incorrectly (one number off from our actual address).

 The address she entered does not exist.
-When we realized the mistake and tracked the package, UPS said it had been “delivered” on the doorstep.
-When we noted to them that this doorstep didn’t exist, they admitted that protocol is to return the package to the shipping warehouse, but they couldn’t do anything for us if it was accidentally delivered elsewhere or stolen by the driver.
+When we realized the mistake and tracked the package, UPS said it delivered the package on “the doorstep.”
+When we noted to them that this doorstep didn’t exist, they admitted that protocol is to return the package to the shipping warehouse.
+But they couldn’t do anything for us if it was accidentally delivered elsewhere or stolen by the driver.

 We would like to be reimbursed for the missing package and also request that a mark be put on the driver’s employment record.
 We asked our neighbors and they have not received the package, so we think he stole it. — Cathryn Daniels, Las Vegas

-Answer: I would not be so quick to blame your UPS driver for this.
-Remember, your problem started when your sister-in-law entered the wrong address, which is an easy mistake to make.
+I would not be so quick to blame your UPS driver for this.
+Remember, your problem started when your sister-in-law entered the wrong address.
+That’s an easy mistake to make.

 UPS should have been able to track the package, of course, but it looks as if there’s plenty of blame to go around on this one.